 Following the screening, BCNY hosted a panel of Black fathers focused on breaking the cycle of toxic masculinity.
 The panel included actor and author Hill Harper, Indianapolis Colts wide receiver Dontrelle Inman, filmmaker Terron Jones, Gerry Clubhouse Youth Director Terrence Taylor, and QG’s founder and editor-and-chief, Eric Thomas, served as the moderator.

 In the safe space provided by Gerry Clubhouse, panelists discussed sensitive subjects with strength and vulnerability and shared pieces of their varied upbringings and how their experiences shaped them as men, fathers, and leaders in their respective fields.

-The Gerry Clubhouse was a safe space for panelists to speak about sensitive subjects with strength and vulnerability.
-The stigma that Black fathers are not present was quickly dispelled within the first round of questioning.
-It was clear that all panelists shared one common thread—an overwhelming sense of pride in being an active father.
+The stigma that Black fathers are not present was quickly dispelled – it was clear that all panelists shared one common thread—an overwhelming sense of pride in being an active father.

 Terrence spoke about the lack of emotion he experienced from his father growing up and shared some of the challenges he experienced as a father working at the same organization where his son is a member: “All the kids would tell my son, ‘your father is so cool, and he did all this for us,’ and my son would turn around to me and say ‘you never did that for me.’”